hsivonen/chardetng/README.md

 - [ ] Make Lithuanian and Latvian detection on generic domains a lot more accurate (likely requires looking at trigrams).
 - [ ] Tune Central European detection.
 - [ ] Tune the penalties applied to confusable encodings on non-generic TLDs to make detection of confusable encodings possible on non-generic TLDs.
+- [ ] Reduce the binary size by not storing the scoring for implausible-next-to-alphabetic character classes.
+- [ ] Reduce the binary size by classifying ASCII algorithmically.
+- [ ] Reduce the binary size by not storing the scores for C1 controls.

 ## Release Notes

+### 0.1.5

+* Remove unused Hebrew ASCII table.

 ### 0.1.4